wilsonliaows/docs/workbot/workbot-examples.md

 ![Incorrect application](/assets/images/Workbot/workbot-examples/incorrect-application.png)
 *Correct application fill-in*

 ### Buttons

-These buttons will show up on your slack notification through Workbot.
+Buttons will show up on your slack message through Workbot.

 For example, this deal support request has two buttons- approve or reject- for the designated approver to click on.